Christy Lemire: Career

 Lemire started writing film reviews for the Associated Press in 1999 and moved to New York in 2000 as a general entertainment reporter.
 In 2004, she became the Associated Press' first full-time film critic.
+She continued into that role until May 2013.
 In addition to her print work, Lemire has appeared on television shows including the Today Show and Good Morning America.

 In 2003, she was a guest co-host on The View.
 Lemire made headlines when she and co-host Meredith Vieira shared a kiss in response to the Madonna and Britney Spears kiss at the MTV Video Music Awards.

 Lemire was ranked number 93 on the "Independent Critics List of the 100 Most Beautiful Faces of 2008".

 Lemire made several appearances substituting for film critic Roger Ebert on At the Movies.
 When Ebert created his new film review program for public television, Ebert Presents: At The Movies, Lemire was selected as co-host of the program along with film critic Ignatiy Vishnevetsky.
 Ebert Presents: at the Movies aired for a single season in 2011.
+From 2013 to 2026, Lemire was a contributor to RogerEbert.com.

 She was one of the regular critics on the YouTube show What The Flick?! hosted on The Young Turks network, from 2010 to 2018.
 In August 2018, The Young Turks network canceled What The Flick?! along with Pop Trigger and Nerd Alert to focus on news content.
 Lemire and co-host Alonso Duralde, former hosts Ben Mankiewicz and Matt Atchity continued the series as a podcast on Lemire's personal website under the new name, Breakfast All Day.